How Will Your Organization Recognize Juneteenth this Year?

 - Host a movie screening or share a watchlist.
 Suggestions, ranging genres, include Miss Juneteenth, If Beale Street Could Talk, Selma, and Just Mercy.

 - Discuss your organization’s equity, diversity, and inclusion goals and what you are doing to ensure that race, gender, and ability are not barriers to progress.

 - Support Black-owned businesses, whether it is catering your Juneteenth event, or ongoing contracts for services.

 Examples from Organizations

-- Alliance-COA will close its offices June 18 in recognition of the holiday and will hold a Brown Bag Lunch session June 17 to discuss Juneteenth, its history, and its significance.
+- Social Current will close its offices June 18 in recognition of the holiday and will hold a Brown Bag Lunch session June 17 to discuss Juneteenth, its history, and its significance.

 - UCAN in Chicago:

 “We are looking at the arts, education, and sports as a means of lifting up solidarity and freedom,” says Executive Vice President of External Affairs and Diversity Claude Robinson.
 The organization is hosting a community event that includes a three-point competition and performances by Muntu Dance Theatre: African Dance, Xochitl-Quetzal Aztec Dance, and Tsukasa Taiko Japanese Drumming.
 The event’s sponsors include BMO Harris Bank, Cook County Board Commissioner Dennis Deer, Illinois Rep. Lakesia Collins, and Alderman Michael Scott Jr.